What is Periodontal disease?

 Once the deep cleaning has been completed, it is recommended that patients come to the dental office every four months to maintain the bone levels and prevent further progression of this condition.

-Your hygienist will administer an anesthetic to ensure your comfort, and use a special cleaning tool remove the build-up and bacteria from the pockets surrounding your teeth.
+Your hygienist will administer an anesthetic to ensure your comfort, and use a specific cleaning tool remove the build-up and bacteria from the pockets surrounding your teeth.
 Your hygienist will then smooth the root of the tooth to help prevent bacteria from adhering to it.

 Once both the right and left side of your mouth have been cleaned, we recommend you come back for periodontal maintenance appointments every four months.
 With meticulous home care and regular dental cleanings, you can stop your periodontal disease in its tracks, and it can remain stable for the rest of your life.